simoncrowe/dcgan-tensorflow-floydhub/README.md

 # FloydHub Clone of carpedm20/DCGAN-tensorflow
-This is a slightly modified version of carpedm20's code.
-It is meant for use with the <a href="https://floydhub.com" target="_blank">FloydHub</a> deep leaning platform.
-If you wish to run a DCGAN on your own hardware or cloud infrasturcture other than FloydHub, I would suggest looking at the <a href="https://github.com/carpedm20/DCGAN-tensorflow" target="_blank">original repository</a>.
+This is a slightly modified version of <a href="https://github.com/carpedm20" target="_blank">carpedm20</a>'s code.
+It is meant for use with the <a href="https://floydhub.com" target="_blank">FloydHub</a> deep learning platform.
+If you wish to run a DCGAN on your own hardware or cloud infrasturcture other than that of FloydHub, I would suggest looking at the <a href="https://github.com/carpedm20/DCGAN-tensorflow" target="_blank">original repository</a>.

 ## Useage

-#### Getting your own training data
+#### Getting training data

-Although this repository contains code for downloading several standard datasets, I haven't tested this with FloydHub.
-I would recommend either using one of the datasets already avalaible on Floydhub or uploading your own.
+You can either use one of the datasets already on the FloydHub platform or upload your own.

 If using your own dataset, ensure that
 * all images are the same dimensions and colour mode e.g. all 512x512px and either all greyscale or all RGB.
 A mixture of colour modes could lead the model to fail half-way through training.
-* all images are placed in sub-directories in your dataset all starting with 'train' e.g. train or train01 train01 train03 etc.
+* all images are placed in sub-directories within the root directory of your dataset.
+This program will only load images in subdirectoies beginning with the word '**train**' e.g. **train**ing_data (all images in one directory) or **train**01 **train**01 **train**03 etc. (images in several _batches_)

 #### First run
-Once your Floydhub dataset and project are initilised, run a command like the following from the directory where you've initilised your project.
+Once your Floydhub dataset and project are initilised, use the **floyd run** command from the directory where you've initialised your project.

-##### Explanation of command when using a FloydHub dataset (pre-existing or your own)
+##### Explanation of command flags

     $ floyd run \
         --gpu (It is recommended to use GPU for deep learning over images.
-               Ommiting this switch will result in slower training using CPU.) \
+               Omiting this switch will result in slower training using CPU.) \
-        --env tensorflow-1.8 (The original requirments are Tensorflow  0.12.1.
+        --env tensorflow-1.8 (The original requirment was Tensorflow  0.12.1.
-                              However, it works with newer versions.) \
+                              However, the code works with newer versions.) \
         --data <PATH TO FLOYDHUB DATASET>:<DIRECTORY NAME FOR MOUNTING DATA> \
          "python main.py \
         --dataset=<DIRECTORY NAME FOR MOUNTING DATA> \
-        --data_dir=/ (this needs to remain the root diretory as this is where FloydHub mounts datasets') \
+        --checkpoint_dir=<THE DIRECTORY WHERE YOU WANT CHECPOINTS TO BE COPIED FROM.
+THIS ALLOWS YOU TO RESUME TRAINING WHERE A PREVIOUS RUN OF THE PROGRAM LEFT OFF.
+DEFAULT: /checkpoint> \
         --batch_size= <THE NUMBER OF TRAINGING EXAMPLES TO PROCESS AT ONCE.
                        THIS MUST BE A SQUARE NUMBER. e.g. 16, 25, 36, 49
-                       GENERALLY THIS WILL SMALLER IF YOUT IMAGES ARE LARGER.
+                       GENERALLY THIS WILL BE SMALLER IF YOUR IMAGES ARE LARGER.
                        DEFAULT: 64> \
         --save_frequency=<HOW FREQUENTLY TO SAVE SAMPLE IMAGES DURING TRAINING.
                           DEFAULT: 100> \